China erasing H&M from internet amid Xinjiang backlash

 “It’s a form of self-preservation,” said Shaun Rein, managing director of China Market Research Group in Shanghai.

 Rein said the outpouring of anger at H&M is the harshest he has seen against a foreign brand.
-Companies are especially sensitive because this comes at a time when Chinese anti-monopoly and other regulators are stepping up scrutiny of internet operators, he said.
+He said companies are especially sensitive because this comes at a time when Chinese anti-monopoly and other regulators are stepping up scrutiny of internet operators.

 “If they don’t try to criticize, they’ll also get in trouble,” Rein said.